- Application of Policy

-We share your Personal Data with our third party vendor partners on the basis of the consent you provide to us or in order to fulfil our contractual obligations as part of the services we provide to you when you decide to engage with us.
-The recipients of your Personal Data include our third party data processors, which include but are not limited to our software as a service partners consisting of our third-party database administrators, lead management vendors, third party application developers, attendee, exhibitor and registration vendors, and third party digital content managers.
+We share your Personal Data with our third party vendors on the basis of the consent you provide to us or in order to fulfill our contractual obligations as part of the services we provide to you when you decide to engage with us.
+The recipients of your Personal Data include our third party data processors, which include but are not limited to our “software as a service” providers, consisting of our third-party database administrators, lead management vendors, third party application developers, attendee, exhibitor and registration vendors, and third party digital content managers.
 When we share your Personal Data with these third party vendors, we do so subject to a Data Protection Agreement to ensure that they are in compliance with the requirements of the GDPR.

 These recipients process Personal Data for the below purposes:

-- To fulfill a service to you in furtherance of your choices in order to fulfil the terms of a contractual agreement between you and ASH.
+- To fulfill a service or provide a publication to you in furtherance of your choices or in order to fulfill the terms of a contractual agreement between you and ASH.